Sliding external glass walls using modular glazing

 If you admire the sleek glass facades featured in some new build architectural projects, it may interest you to know that a glass wall, or curtain walling as it is also known in the industry, can be a cost-effective option for a home renovation project.

 Modular slimline aluminium fixed glass units are now available to form stunning glass walling.
-This unique modular construction means doors and windows can be seamlessly incorporated into the design.
-It’s an exciting glazing solution if you are planning a refurbishment project – curtain walling to open up the whole house and create a real design statement for your home.
+This unique modular construction means sliding glass doors and windows can be seamlessly incorporated into the design.
+It’s an exciting glazing solution if you’re planning a refurbishment extension; curtain walling will bring light into your house and create a real design statement for your renovated home.

 As an architectural glazing company, ODC specialise in the design and manufacture of glass structures and walls with dimensions and specifications to suit any property.

 Glass walls look stunning in contemporary homes; however, such structures can also create striking architectural contrasts in more traditional homes.
-Barn conversions will often incorporate glass sections into an entire gable end.
-In Oxfordshire, a curtain wall incorporating folding doors is the much admired feature of this cottage makeover.
+Barn conversions will often incorporate glass sections into an entire gable end, and extensions featuring glass walls offer a new, transformative living space for character buildings.

 Slim sight lines are possible with aluminium modular glass walling.
 Capped glazing with a slim 50mm frame profile visible from the outside or capless glazing where the glass gives the impression of being a single sheet are both options for glass walls.
 And it’s possible to install individual panes up to an extraordinary 5 metres x 5 metres in size to create a curtain wall with real drama.

-The size and shape of glass wall sections are manufactured bespoke to the building, complementing or contrasting with the existing architectural features in any RAL colour.
-Glass can be coloured or frosted in places, depending on requirements.
+The size and shape of glass wall sections are completely bespoke to the building, complementing or contrasting with the existing architectural features, with frames in any RAL colour.
+Glass can be solar-control coated or frosted, depending on requirements and aspect.

 Security and openings for glass walling